huggingface/datasets/datasets/tne/README.md

 ### Data Splits

-The dataset is spread across four files, for the four different splits: train, dev, test and ood.
+The dataset is spread across four files, for the four different splits: train, dev, test and test_ood.
 Additional details on the data statistics can be found in the [paper](https://arxiv.org/abs/2109.12085)

 ## Dataset Creation